Click on a question. Get an answer.

 If you'd like to stop mailings from other catalogs you can do that here.

-Ian Nagy has been an illustrator at Zingerman's for twenty-five years.
+Ian Nagy has been an illustrator at Zingerman's for 25 years.
 He's an avid fan of outsider and children's art.
-Influences include Kate Uleman, Ben Shahn, Matisse, Jean-Michel Basquiat, Gary Panter and that of his family; mother, sister and father.
+His influences include Kate Uleman, Ben Shahn, Matisse, Jean-Michel Basquiat, Gary Panter and that of his family; mother, sister and father.
 A concise history of his work and more images at www.iannagy.com.

 Ryan Stiner attended the School of the Art Institute of Chicago and started illustrating for Zingerman's in 2005.
 Inspirations are Istvan Banyai, Justin Bua, Jasper Johns and Gerhard Richter.
 See more of Ryan's work at www.ryanstiner.com.

-Zingerman's shopping website and catalog prime authors are:
+Zingerman's shopping website and catalog primary authors are: